bastian-weber/Ct/readme.txt

 The same you have to do for FFTW.
 Here we have no different DLLs for Release and Debug. just move the libfftw3f-3.dll file to both directories.

 Now you should be able to compile and run the program in Release as well as in Debug mode.

-When something on the code is changed, you don't have to run cmake again.
-Only if new files or libraries are added, then you have to run cmake again.
-Fortunately it stores all variables in the cache, so you just have to click "Configure" and "Generate" and your project will be updated.

-If there are any problems, just ask me.